shuvamnandi/ROBRenjinBackend/README.md

 The below guide serves the purpose of explaining to our users how the system could be used and what are the various features it offers, and limitations it comes with.

 ### How to Use Our System
 It is fairly simple to work with ROB.
 Just go to the URL, be a little patient and then run your R code.
-A simple demo:
+A simple demo to solve a linear equation using **matlib**:

 https://user-images.githubusercontent.com/13325139/115745516-17052f80-a3c6-11eb-9cdf-dad476dd69bb.mov